 Since then the family recipes have been passed on through generations and have spread throughout the world.

-Masala chai is traditionally used to treat colds, digestive problems etc.
+Masala chai is traditionally used to treat colds and digestive problems.

 Some of its characteristic spices are cinnamon, cloves, cardamom, star anise and fennel seeds.

-While it was originally made using cow milk, dairy-free masala chai is very common nowadays and as tasty as the original -if not tastier-!
+While it was originally made using cow milk, dairy-free masala chai is very common nowadays and as tasty as the original!

 Popular plant-based milks are almond milk and coconut milk.

-Coconut masala chai is a bit creamier and fuller than the almond version.
-They’re both very nice, it’s a matter of preference.
+Coconut milk masala chai is creamier and richer than the almond version.
+They’re both really good, it’s a matter of preference.

-Originally masala chai didn’t contain black tea – this started later on as result of the British and their tea plantations.
+Originally masala chai didn’t contain black tea.
+This started later as result of the British and their tea plantations in India.

-Nowadays it’s usually prepared with black tea, but you can easily omit it or substitute it with some herbal tea.
+Nowadays they usually prepare it with black tea, but you can easily omit it or substitute it with some herbal tea.

-I have a special place in my heart for natural food with history and soul.
+I have a special place in my heart for natural food with soul and roots.

-Something that has been created thousands of years ago and has shown its wonderful properties ever since is quite special.
+Something that was created hundreds of years ago and has shown its wonderful properties ever since.
 Plus it’s just so, so tasty!

 3 tbsp black tea leaves